crazyscriptright/OCR_english_recognition/readme.md

-# Name Recognition with Machine Learning
+# Name Recognition Using Machine Learning

 This project demonstrates a machine learning-based approach to recognize names in textual data.
 It leverages natural language processing (NLP) techniques and machine learning algorithms to classify words as names or non-names.